Schools can now facilitate parent-teacher meetings by video call, as well as by the traditional in-person format.

 Mac: Safari, Chrome or Firefox

 If a parent or teacher logs in for a video call using an unsupported internet browser, they will be advised which browser to use instead.

 Each school’s video calls are required to be paid for by the school.
-If you would like a quote, please complete the form on this web page, however we advise that medium-sized primary schools set aside £50 to cover an academic year’s use, while secondary schools set aside up to £200 for an academic year’s use.
+If you would like a quote, please complete the form on this web page, however we advise that medium-sized primary schools set aside £50 to cover an academic year’s use, while the biggest secondary schools should set aside up to £300 for an academic year’s use.